 - Countries that don’t have the Euro are often cheaper

-- Be aware of Shengen area visa restrictions.
+- Be aware of Schengen area visa restrictions.

 - If you’re driving – don’t forget to buy a vignette and be aware of driving laws and restrictions.

 - You’re unlikely to have difficulties if you only speak English, in most European countries locals are insanely good at English.
-But if you’re wondering off the beaten track, grab a phrase book and learn what you can.
+But if you’re wandering off the beaten track, grab a phrasebook and learn what you can.
 It’s polite to try.

 - The weather in Europe swings from hot summers to freezing winters, be prepared for anything and be sure to check weather outlooks.
 Don’t rule out visiting in the dark and cold of winter, it’s my favourite time to be in Europe.